Emerald City: Inspiration

 Baum may have been partly inspired in his creation of the Emerald City by the World Columbian Exposition of 1893, nicknamed the "White City," which he visited frequently, having moved to Chicago in anticipation of the event.
 W. W. Denslow, who illustrated the original Oz book, also incorporated elements that may have been inspired by the White City.
 Denslow was familiar with the exposition as he had been hired to sketch and document it for the Chicago Times.
 Likewise, the quick building of the real-life White City, in less than a year, may have contributed to the quick construction of the Emerald City in the first book.

 Others believe Baum may have based his description of the city on the Hotel del Coronado, where he supposedly did much of his writing.

 Interpretations

 Capitalist America

-Scholars who interpret The Wonderful Wizard of Oz as a political allegory see the Emerald City as a metaphor for Washington, D.C. and unsecured "greenback" paper money.
-In this reading of the book, the city's illusory splendor and value are compared with the value of paper money, which also has value only because of a shared illusion or convention.
+Scholars who interpret The Wonderful Wizard of Oz as a political allegory see the Emerald City as a metaphor for Washington, D.C., and unsecured "greenback" paper money.
+In this reading of the book, the city's illusory splendor and value are compared with the value of fiat money, which also has value only because of a shared illusion or convention.
 Here, Dorothy gains entry to the Emerald City (Washington, D.C.) wearing the witch's silver slippers (the silver standard) and taking the Yellow Brick Road (the gold standard).
 There, she met the Wizard (President William McKinley), whose power was eventually revealed to be an illusion.